Project

 As a reminder, the top Ruby gems using autoload are doing it for relative files in 94% of the cases.

-Updated by brodock (Gabriel Mazetto) almost 4 years ago
+Updated by brodock (Gabriel Mazetto) over 4 years ago

 autoload is important for big rails applications, as for things like Rake scripts, being able to load only what is really being used can shave several seconds.